Table of contentsECG heart rate calculationThe ECG heart rate formulaThe 300 and 1500 ruleThe 6-second ECGRR interval calculator

-With this calculator, you will be able to acquire your patient's heart rate from an ECG.
-You will only need to measure the distance between two R wave peaks – the RR interval.
-You can use either a ruler or a caliper and type in the result in millimeters or quantity of ECG boxes, you choose!
+With this ECG heart rate calculator, you will be able to acquire your patient's heart rate from an ECG.
+You will only need to measure the distance between two R wave peaks — the RR interval.
+You can use either a ruler or a caliper and type in the result in millimeters or the quantity of ECG boxes you choose!

-a way to use our calculator differently in order to get your patient's expected RR interval based on his or her heartbeat.
+A different way to use our calculator to get your patient's expected RR interval based on their heartbeat.

 ECG heart rate calculation

-There are just a few steps ahead of you to get your patient's heart rate using our calculator:
+There are just a few steps ahead of you to get your patient's heart rate using our ECG heart rate calculator:

 With the ruler: measure the distance between two R wave peaks.
-R wave, part of QRS complex (representation of depolarization of ventricles), is defined as the first upward deflection after the P wave (which represents atrial depolarization).
-While measuring, try to put your ruler parallelly to the horizontal lines on the ECG paper.
+An R wave, part of the QRS complex (representation of depolarization of ventricles), is defined as the first upward deflection after the P wave (which represents atrial depolarization).
+While measuring, try to put your ruler parallel to the horizontal lines on the ECG paper.

-With the caliper: place each of measuring tips of your caliper on peaks of subsequent R waves.
+With the caliper: place each of the measuring tips of your caliper on peaks of subsequent R waves.
 Then, without changing the angle between the arms of the caliper, put one of the tips on an intersection of ECG paper lines (horizontal and vertical) and the other tip on the same horizontal line.
 Count the number of ECG boxes between the tips of your caliper.
-A small box represents 1 millimeter while the big box measures 5 millimeters.
+A small box represents 1 millimeter, while a big box measures 5 millimeters.

 Check the lengths of some other RR intervals.
 If there are differences, your patient might have an arrhythmia!
-This calculator is not suitable for calculating the heart rate of patients with irregular heart rhythm.
-For more information, check out the 6 second ECG paragraph!
+This calculator is not suitable for calculating the heart rate of patients with irregular heart rhythms.
+For more information, check out the 6-second ECG section of this article!

-Put the result of your measurement to the corresponding field: RR interval for length in millimeters, number of boxes for length in boxes.
+Put the result of your measurement into the corresponding field: RR interval for length in millimeters, number of boxes for length in boxes.

-If you chose to measure RR interval in boxes, select the type of boxes.
+If you chose to measure the RR interval in boxes, select the type of boxes.

 Choose the ECG paper speed.
-The standard is 25 mm/s, but sometimes a 50 mm/s option is preferred.
+The standard is 25 mm/s, but a 50 mm/s option is sometimes used.

 Read the ECG heart rate in beats per minute!

 A physiological resting heart rate for adults should be between 60 and 100 beats per minute.
-A slower heart rate is called bradycardia, a faster – tachycardia.
-In children, normal heart rate ranges change with a child getting older.
-During physical activities (for example training) our heart beats faster to ensure that our muscles receive enough oxygen supply.
-The bigger the effort is, the higher heart rate is being achieved.
+A slower heart rate is called bradycardia, a faster — tachycardia.
+In children, normal heart rate ranges change as the child gets older.
+During physical activities (for example, training), our heart beats faster to ensure that our muscles receive enough oxygen supply.
+The bigger the effort is, the higher the heart rate.
 You can check your maximal safe heart rate with our max heart rate calculator.